RoaringBitmap/RoaringBitmap/README.md

 compressed bitmaps.

 Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
-In some instances, they can be hundreds of times faster and they often offer significantly better compression.
+In some instances, roaring bitmaps can be hundreds of times faster and they often offer significantly better compression.
 They can even be faster than uncompressed bitmaps.